-- In common with the RAF, RM-ODP uses the Viewpoint construct of [ISO/IEC 42010] in order to articulate the work, context and concepts. - There is a danger of over-simplifying the comparison and losing some of the important mapping between the concepts in the two works but a high-level comparison follows. - 4201 The enterprise viewpoint and the information viewpoint share many aspects in common with the - 4202 RAF's SOA Ecosystem view and its associated models and are mainly concerned with: understanding, - 4203 defining and modeling organizational context in which a distributed system is to be built and operated; - defines how sets of participants should behave in order to achieve specific objectives; roles played; - 4205 processes and interactions involved; enterprise policies (obligations, permissions, prohibitions, - 4206 authorizations) that constrain behavior in different roles; and descriptions of behavior expressing - 4207 functionality or capability provided by one party to others who can use the service to satisfy their own - 4208 business needs, resulting in an added value to them. - 4209 The computational viewpoint maps closely to the RAF Service Model and is concerned with describing - 4210 basic functionality of the processes and applications supporting enterprise activities.
-They are both - 4211 concerned with interactions at interfaces between and across organizational or ownership boundaries. - 4212 The RM-ODP standard also provides a well-defined conformance framework, providing links between - 4213 specifications and implementations and thus supporting testing and which corresponds to the RAF's - 4214 Architectural Implications sections. - 4215 The ODP viewpoint languages are defined in abstract way and can be supported by several notations. - 4216 The use of UML notation in expressing ODP viewpoint languages is defined in a separate ISO standard. - 4217 Use of UML for ODP system specification ('UML4ODP' for short) [ISO/IEC IS 19793].
+- 4212 the work, context and concepts. - 4213 There is a danger of over-simplifying the comparison and losing some of the important mapping between - 4214 the concepts in the two works but a high-level comparison follows. - 4215 The enterprise viewpoint and the information viewpoint share many aspects in common with the - 4216 RAF's SOA Ecosystem view and its associated models and are mainly concerned with: understanding, - 4217 defining and modeling organizational context in which a distributed system is to be built and operated; - 4218 defines how sets of participants should behave in order to achieve specific objectives; roles played; - 4219 processes and interactions involved: enterprise policies (obligations, permissions, prohibitions, - 4220 authorizations) that constrain behavior in different roles; and descriptions of behavior expressing - 4221 functionality or capability provided by one party to others who can use the service to satisfy their own - business needs, resulting in an added value to them. - 4223 The computational viewpoint maps closely to the RAF Service Model and is concerned with describing - 4224 basic functionality of the processes and applications supporting enterprise activities.
+They are both - 4225 concerned with interactions at interfaces between and across organizational or ownership boundaries. - 4226 The RM-ODP standard also provides a well-defined conformance framework, providing links between - 4227 specifications and implementations and thus supporting testing and which corresponds to the RAF's - 4228 Architectural Implications sections. - 4229 | The ODP viewpoint languages are defined in an abstract way and can be supported by several notations. - 4230 The use of UML notation in expressing ODP viewpoint languages is defined in a separate ISO standard, - 4231 Use of UML for ODP system specification ('UML4ODP' for short) [ISO/IEC IS 19793].